 Process and Ethos

-It seems to us that Corporate America has skewed, overused and killed so many terms over the past two decades that it has become hard to describe an authentic process without sounding like every other food or beverage company.
-Words like "small-batch," "natural," "artisanal" or "craft" have become synonymous with processes that crank out hundreds of thousands of units a day.
-There's no rules regulating these terms so they have become played out.
+Corporate America has skewed, overused and killed so many terms over the past two decades that it has become hard to describe an authentic process without sounding like every other food or beverage company.
+Words like "small-batch," "natural," "artisanal," “authentic,” “natural,” or "craft" have long-since been co-opted by mammoth corporations that churn out thousands of units a day.

-One example of this is how the Brewers Association cut off the use of "craft" for breweries that produce over six million barrels per year.
+The Brewers Association denoted the ceiling for calling a beer"craft" as making less than six million barrels per year.
 So, technically, you can be a "craft" brewery if you make less than 1,984,000,000 12oz beers a year.
-That's a hair less than 5 beers per every American currently alive.
+That's a hair less than 5 beers per every American!

-So instead of using catch-words to describe what we do, we at Portland Syrups (AKA Portland Soda Works) would rather just describe our process and let our world of friends decide for themselves which terms apply.
+So instead of using catch-words to describe what we do, we at Portland Syrups let our process speak for itself.
 It's important for us to be authentic, even if "authentic" isn't what it used to be.

-We brew, bottle, label, shrink-wrap, box and ship all in and from our facility in NE Portland, OR.
+We brew, bottle, label, box and ship all in and from our facility in NE Portland, Oregon.
 Raw ingredients come in and finished goods go out.

 Our brewing process begins with sifting, sorting and weighing whole herbs, spices, vegetables and fruits.
 We source these ingredients as close to home as possible and whenever available we buy locally.
 The ingredients are processed (in our case this simply means that they are chopped, crushed, juiced or toasted), weighed and placed in large brewing bags.
-Once weighed out, we add the requisite amount of filtered water and then steeped like a giant tea for a minimum of one hour and in some cases much much longer.
+Once weighed out, we add filtered water and then steep like a giant tea for a minimum of one hour (often much longer).

 When we say "giant" we mean anywhere between 10 to 100 gallons.
 I guess you could say our giant is someone else's micro.
-It's all relative, but compared to where we started in 2012 brewing in quart-sized pots in our kitchens a 40-gallon steam-jacketed kettle is pretty giant.
+But we feel we’ve come a long way from the quart-sized pots in our kitchen in 2012.